rklaehn/persistentsummary/README.md

 ## What's a Summary

-A summary is an aggregation function that is computed from the elements of a `Set` or `Seq`, or the keys, values or entries of a `Map`.
+A summary is a value that is computed from all elements of a `Set` or `Seq`, or the keys, values or entries of a `Map`.

 Here is the typeclass that is used to define summaries.